Overview

 Faculty

-The team behind this new alliance includes faculty from both Lasell University and UMASS Lowell who are experts in special education, applied behavior analysis, key public schools and nonprofit autism service organizations.
-UMass Lowell School of Education, assistant professor, Robai Wernuga, whose work focuses on special education and early intervention, and Psychology Associate Professor, Rocio Rosales, program coordinator, Applied Behavior Analysis and Autism Studies, are partnering with Professor Claudia Rinaldi, program chair of Education, in leading this endeavor.
+The team behind this new alliance includes faculty from both Lasell University and UMass Lowell who are experts in special education, applied behavior analysis, key public schools and nonprofit autism service organizations.
+UMass Lowell School of Education, assistant professor, Robai Wernuga, whose work focuses on special education and early intervention, and Psychology Associate Professor, Rocio Rosales, program coordinator, Applied Behavior Analysis and Autism Studies, are partnering with Professor Liz Hartmann, graduate program chair of Education, in leading this endeavor.

 Lasell University

-Expertise in MTSS, Special Education and the Needs of Bilingual Learners with Disabilities
+Expertise in Universal Design for Learning (UDL), Inclusive Special Education and the Needs of Learners with Intensive Support Needs

 UMass Lowell